bholten/emacs.d/README.md

 Please see that repo for any issues.

-Very minimal addition's beyond Mr. Purcell's config:
+Very minimal additions beyond Mr. Purcell's config:

 - Minor theme and org-mode tweaks
 - Pipenv for Python